 That missing maps are no longer a factor in human suffering or loss of life in humanitarian crises

 That communities are equipped and able to map the locations where they live and work

 That decision-makers are able to rely on maps and geodata to better allocate resources for the improvement of public health, water, sanitation and hygiene, early childhood development and education, infrastructure, and better reach target communities - including the world’s children

 That women and girls are fully represented on the map

 All data will be available publicly in OpenStreetMap.
 With this open, up-to-date, free, and digital public good, information will be readily available to make better and faster decisions.
 As this data is open, the possibilities of impact are limitless.

 This is an exciting time for HOT’s global community and demonstrates how necessary free, open and up to date maps will be for the humanitarian and development sectors in years to come.
-We are deeply grateful to The Audacious Project and respected philanthropic organizations, including the Skoll Foundation, the ELMA Philanthropies, Rippleworks, Pivotal Ventures, MacKenzie Scott and others, for believing in our vision of a global movement in which volunteers from all walks of life co-create the best map of our world.
+We are deeply grateful to The Audacious Project and respected philanthropic organizations, including the Skoll Foundation, the ELMA Philanthropies, Rippleworks, Pivotal Ventures, MacKenzie Scott, Silicon Valley Community Foundation, Rosamund Zander and Hansjörg Wyss and private donors, for believing in our vision of a global movement in which volunteers from all walks of life co-create the best map of our world.

 See the FAQ for more information about how The Audacious Project will work, our approach, how we will work with OSM communities and the regional hubs.